Jeean007/Vulcoin/doc/dnsseed-policy.md

 for the operation of dnsseeds.

-0. A DNS seed operating organization or person is expected to follow good host vlcurity practices and maintain control of their serving infrastructure and not sell or transfer control of their DNS seed.
+0. A DNS seed operating organization or person is expected to follow good host security practices and maintain control of their serving infrastructure and not sell or transfer control of their DNS seed.
 Any hosting services contracted by the operator are equally expected to uphold these expectations.